 Skip to contents

-This article reproduces the central question of Hansen and Lunde (2005, JAE) — Does anything beat a GARCH(1,1)? — using spa_test() on the bundled hl2005 dataset.
-The benchmark is GARCH(1,1) with constant mean and Gaussian errors; the alternatives are 329 other GARCH-family specifications.
-The realized-variance proxy choice turns out to matter for the decision.
+This article reproduces the central question of Hansen and Lunde (2005, JAE), Does anything beat a GARCH(1,1)?, using spa_test() on the bundled hl2005 dataset.
+The benchmark is GARCH(1,1) with constant mean and Gaussian errors.
+The alternatives are 329 other GARCH-family specifications.
+The choice of realized-variance proxy turns out to matter for the decision.

 library(forecastdom)